nipy/nipy/doc/devel/guidelines/data_files.rst

   [DEFAULT]
   version = 0.1

-giving the version of the repository.
+giving the version of the data package.

 Installing the data
 ```````````````````